evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S/_index.md

 ## Drivetrain

-Porsche Taycan has a rear-wheel drive system supported by one motor on the rear axle.
+Porsche Taycan 4S has a rear-wheel drive system supported by one motor on the rear axle.

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
 The Standard suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 127 mm.

-You can order Porsche Taycan with an alternative Adaptive Air Suspension suspension.
+You can order Porsche Taycan 4S with an alternative Adaptive Air Suspension suspension.
 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink)k.
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, s|o height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 103 mm and max 127 mm.

 ### Steering

-Dynamic steering is standard on Porsche Taycan.
+Dynamic steering is standard on Porsche Taycan 4S.
 Dynamic steering varies the steering ratio as a function of driving speed.
 In addition,  rear-wheel steering is optional.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes